stippi/voice-assistant/README.md

   This is necessary to allow jumping to a specific song in the playlist.
 - [ ] Indicate in tool results whether to send the result to the LLM to receive a response.
   Some tool calls like starting music playback should skip the reply, as the result is obvious to the user.
-- [ ] Make providing any keys besides the OpenAI key truly optional, also removing corresponding LLM function declarations
-- [ ] Allow choosing the model (downgrading to GPT-3.5 and potentially improving latency)
 - [ ] Add speaker separation/partitioning and trim the audio to the speaker who initiated the conversation
 - [ ] Add buttons below messages, like play as speech, or edit for user messages
   - [x] Delete a single message button